Current Tariffs on China 2026: Complete Import Duty Guide

 China import tariff rates vary significantly based on your product's Harmonized System (HS) code.
 Every Chinese product faces at least 20% in tariffs, but most pay much more depending on their classification and any sector-specific penalties.

-Medical devices represent another special case with higher China tariff rates.
-Syringes and needles face 100% tariffs, medical gloves 30%, and respirators 25-50% due to Section 301 penalties.
+Medical devices represent another special case.
+Syringes and needles face 100% Section 301 tariffs, medical gloves 30%, and respirators 25-50%.

 China import duty rates depend on precise HS code classification.
 Complex products like displays or control boards can trigger multiple tariff categories based on their components.
 Always verify your exact HS code before importing, as misclassification can result in higher rates and penalties.